csev/dj4e/assn/dj4e_html.md

 If the `check` fails, stop and fix any and all errors before continuing.

-Once `check` succeeds, you can go to the `Web` tab on PythonAnywhere, reload your application and then check your application by navigating to:
+Once `check` succeeds, you can go to the `Web` tab on PythonAnywhere, reload your application and then view your new files.

-    (your-account).pythonanywhere.com/site

 Viewing Your New Files
 ----------------------